Vera-Sjunnesson/squaredocs-design/README.md

     setEmail('');
   };

-  // If there is a user present in the store popup hides useEffect(() => {
+  // If there is a user present in the store the popup hides useEffect(() => {
     if (user) {
       hidePopup();